Goodka7/SOC/hh.exe/README.md

 In this project, I will walk through the analysis of a SOC Alert, outlining typical steps I take to analyze and close alerts.
 To keep the walkthrough concise and resource-efficient, I will not screenshot every playbook screen nor go over menu options.
 For a detailed playbook breakdown, refer to my other walkthroughs like [Broken-Access-Controls](https://github.com/Goodka7/SOC/blob/main/Broken-Access-Control/README.md) or [QR Phishing](https://github.com/Goodka7/SOC/blob/main/QRPhishing/README.md), as they cover most of the prompts used in this environment.
 You may also go to the [SOC overview](https://github.com/Goodka7/SOC/blob/main/README.md) for a more detailed understanding of the environment I am working with.

-**Please note that in an effor to reduce resource usage for Github, I have reused images from other walkthroughs, except where the information is specific to this case.**
+**Please note that in an effort to reduce resource usage for Github, I have reused images from other walkthroughs, except where the information is specific/critical to this case.**

 ## Initial Alert
 The first step is to accept ownership of the alert: